malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 * Backprop pressure from training of layers above - encourages utility of state representation.
 Although, that pressure will be most effective only when applying rewards against the accuracy of the policy of the higher layers.

 Primitive rewards would be applied at each level independently and simultaneously.

+### Functional specialisation
+Intrinsic motivation approach make it very hard to produce results that are useful to us.

+Brain uses a lot of functional specialisation, as evidenced by a growing body of research.
+Particularly from lesion studies.
+So what if we tried that approach.

+We could add:
+* Explicit represenation of rewards, plus uncertainty.
+* Explicit support for model free and model based computation.
+* Explicit support for "simulation" of actions.

+Example:
+* In order to support simulation, action outputs could include an on/off signal that chooses between physical action vs just simulation of an action.
+Action outputs feed into model free reward predictor -> output into reward memory.
+Action output, sense inputs and reward prediction states could be fed into a reward uncertainty predictor.
+Policy uses that to choose to output a control signal to model based reward predictor, and waits.
+Model based reward predictor emits possible paths through its model.
+And reward uncertainty predictor estimates uncertainty.
+* _(tbd: needs diagram).
+* Then extend to actually producing action planning.

 ## Primitive Reward Techniques